A recent six-month investigation by The Guardian has revealed the extent of the brutal slavery that drives Thailand’s seafood industry.

 What Can You Do?

-- EDUCATE YOURSELF: Watch this shocking 18-minute documentary, Supermarket Slave Trail, by The Guardian and this one, EJF’s Sold to the Sea, to hear first-hand accounts from former slaves and learn more about the current situation.
+- Educate yourself: Watch the videos above, Supermarket Slave Trail and Sold to the Sea to hear first-hand accounts from former slaves and learn more about the current situation.

-- BE A CONSCIENTIOUS CONSUMER: Should you boycott prawns?
+- Be a conscientious consumer: Should you boycott prawns?
 Human Rights Watch and the National Fisheries Institute say that it may be counterproductive.
 But being more aware of where your food is coming from is important.
-To learn more about the food and farming situation in Thailand, read this.